EvanQuan/Dominion/Exchange/README.md

 being used in that game.

 Exchanges are not [Kingdom][^Kingdom] cards, and cannot be bought.
-Including one or more Ways in a game does not count toward the 10 Kingdom card piles the [Supply][^Supply] includes.
+Including one or more Exchanges in a game does not count toward the 10 Kingdom card piles the [Supply][^Supply] includes.
 In fact, Exchanges are not considered "cards" at all; any text referring to a "card" (such as instructions to "name a card") does not apply to Exchanges.
 However, for references, Exchanges' effects are printed on cards in a landscape orientation with light green frames.